hultdin/monitoring/README.md

-# 00. Docker + Prometheus == True
+# 00. Docker + Prometheus + Grafana == True

-This is an attempt to document the process of installing Docker and Prometheus on Ubuntu 16.04LTS<br>
+This is an attempt to document the process of installing Docker, Prometheus, and Grafana on Ubuntu 16.04LTS<br>

 # 01. Install Docker (CE) and dependencies
 ```